mrcavalcanti/mosaicoo/docs/sources/developers/http_api/_index.md

 # HTTP API reference

-The Grafana backend exposes an HTTP API, which is the same API that is used by the frontend to do everything from saving dashboards, creating users, and updating data sources.
+The Mosaicoo backend exposes an HTTP API, which is the same API that is used by the frontend to do everything from saving dashboards, creating users, and updating data sources.

 ## HTTP APIs